Keep Splott Tidy receives £250 from Maltings MoneyBox Campaign

 The Maltings MoneyBox Campaign has allowed Keep Splott Tidy to buy much needed additional equipment for their 2018 litter picks, especially for the children as we have very few litter pickers and gloves for them.

 We launched our Moneybox Community Campaign with the aim to help the local community in South Wales.
 New groups have until 30th April to apply for our next round of funding, worth up to £250!

 We’re inviting local groups to explain how we can help them.
 So, whether you’re a cricket club that needs new bats, or a brass band that needs new trombones – The Maltings want to hear from you!

-The Maltings’ Community Money Box Campaign is open to any group across South Wales who believe they can benefit from a little extra funding.
-For your chance to be a part of it, send your club/organisation/group name plus the reason why you should be chosen and how much funding you’re after (up to the value of £250) to firstname.lastname@example.org or The Maltings’ Community Money Box Campaign, The Maltings, East Tyndall Street, Cardiff Bay, CF24 5EA.
+The Maltings’ Community Money Box Campaign is open to any group across South Wales who believes they can benefit from a little extra funding.
+For your chance to be a part of it, send your club/organisation/group name plus the reason why you should be chosen and how much funding you’re after (up to the value of £250) to email@example.com or The Maltings’ Community Money Box Campaign, The Maltings, East Tyndall Street, Cardiff Bay, CF24 5EA.